bouncestorage/glacier-proxy/README.md

 (```git submodule update```).
 After initializing the submodule, run ```./bootstrap``` in the submodule directory.

 ### TODO
-- Add support for other backends, rather than just in-memory
+- add support for other backends, rather than just in-memory
-- Add support for additional configuration options (such as port, provider, credentials)
+- add support for additional configuration options (such as port, provider, credentials)
-- Authenticate requests
+- authenticate requests
-- Validate tree- and SHA256 hashes in requests
+- validate tree- and SHA256 hashes in requests
-- Setup logging for individual requests
+- setup logging for individual requests
+- implement multi-part archive upload